Infosequre security awareness training helps raise awareness at Boskalis

 “This form of training enables learning that does not depend on time or location.
-It clearly provides added value to a company like ours with employees all over the world, and is the reason why in 2018 we decided to get in touch with Infosequre.
+It clearly provides added value to a company like ours with employees all over the world, and is the reason why we decided to get in touch with Infosequre.
 Infosequre offers a comprehensive security awareness e-learning program that covers multiple cyber security topics.”

 “The program we were looking for needed to work with existing material.
 However, we wanted the ability to make certain adjustments where desired,” continues Edmond.
 “We also needed to be able to offer the modules in several languages.
 Infosequre offers all of these features.”

 What’s more, the program could be produced within an attractive timeframe.
 “Obviously, it would have been great to have a fully customized security awareness program developed, but we didn’t have the time.
 Fortunately, Infosequre can quickly deliver virtually ready-made modules.”

 Philip Hoekman, internal control manager at Boskalis, adds: “Of course, running the Infosequre phishing program also takes time, as is customary with new systems.
 However, in this case it is doable, and as it is constructed in modules, we can easily decide who needs to complete which particular one.
 We look at each department and select who should follow which parts of the e-learning course according to the potential risks they are exposed to.